 - Red pimples or bumps?

-- Can you see tiny dark specks in its fur, or small browny-black insects scurrying about?
+- Can you see tiny dark specks in its fur or small browny-black insects scurrying about?

 - Do you have any insect bites yourself?

-When you comb your dog with a fine-toothed flea comb, the fleas or droppings will fall to the surface.
-Add a few drops of water and if the droppings turn reddish brown it’s very likely your pet has fleas.
+Fleas are tiny and very difficult to see.
+The only effective way to see them is to remove them with a fine-toothed flea comb.
+When you comb your dog, fleas or droppings will surface.
+Add a few drops of water, and if the droppings turn reddish-brown, your pet likely has fleas.

 What Fleas can do to your Dog